influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/config-data-nodes.md

 #### `total-buffer-bytes = 0`

-The total number of bytes allocated to buffering across all subscriptions.
+Total number of bytes allocated to buffering across all subscriptions.
-Each named subscription will receive an equal share of the total.
+Each named subscription receives an equal share of the total.
 `0` means unlimited.
 Default is `0`.